-So here we can see we have 6488111 reads in total, none of which failed QC.
-97.15% of reads mapped to the reference genome and 96.90% mapped with the expected 500-600bp distance between them.
-16206 read could not have their read-pair mapped.
+So here we can see we have 6494900 reads in total, none of which failed QC.
+94.07% of reads mapped to the reference genome and 92.88% mapped with the expected 500-600bp distance between them.
+1.19% reads could not have their read-pair mapped.
+Some of these will be reads which span the circular chromosome (aligners do not tend to handle circular chromosomes).

-2 reads have mapped to a different chromosome than their pair (1 has a mapping quality > 5 - this is a Phred scaled quality score much as we say in the FASTQ files).
-If there were any such reads they would likely due to repetitive sequences (e.g phage insertion sites) or an insertion of plasmid or phage DNA into the main chromosome.

-Task 14: Cleanup
+0 reads have mapped to a different chromosome than their pair.
+If there were any such reads they would likely due to repetitive sequences (e.g. phage insertion sites) or an insertion of plasmid or phage DNA into the main chromosome.
+If you were dealing with a eukaryotic organism this could be evidence of gene fusion or inter-chromosomal re-arrangements which are known to occur in cancer.
+Task 14: Cleanup rm alignment.bam alignment.sam alignment.rmdup.bam